Summer Festivals in Georgia & Alabama

 Fun things your family can do in the summer

-Southern summers can be scorching hot, but we still love to get outside, cook some food, and just have fun.
+Southern summers can be scorching hot, but we still love to get outside and just have fun.
 The South is home to dozens of family-friendly festivals each summer.
 Here are 10 of our favorites in Georgia and Alabama.

 Alabaster CityFest is one of Alabama’s state’s largest music and arts festivals, The event features fun for everyone, including live music concerts and a huge area for the kids with inflatables, kiddie rides, Lowes Build & Grow Workshop, kids music stage, K9 dog show, arts & crafts and more!
 Free admission and free parking.

 This week-long festival attracts more than 10,000 visitors a year.
 Events are split between the two host cities – Byron and Fort Valley.
 The Georgia Peach Festival offers a wealth of events focused on peaches, including live music concerts, a parade, peach-focused arts and crafts, as well as a flea market, a Miss Georgia Peach contest – and the highlight of the event – the fireworks display.